In “The Long Road Home” Alesa Teague Reclaims her Life Along the Camino de Santiago

 Your Imagination Can Take You Places

-Now more than ever, we're finding camaraderie and inspiration through novels.
-Join us each month as we discuss a different book, suggested by our community, about a faraway land.
+Now more than ever we’re finding camaraderie and inspiration through novels – join us each month as we discuss a different book, suggested by our community, about a faraway land.

 As the CEO and Editor of JourneyWoman, Carolyn is a passionate advocate for women's travel and living the life of your dreams.
 She leads JourneyWoman's team of writers and chairs the JourneyWoman Women's Advisory Council and Women's Speaker's Bureau.
 She has been featured in the New York Times, Toronto Star and Zoomer as a solo travel expert, and speaks at women's travel conferences around the world.
 In March 2023, she was named one of the most influential women in travel by TravelPulse and was the recipient of a SATW travel writing award in September 2023.
-She is the chair of the Canadian chapter of the Society of American Travel Writers (SATW), a member Women's Travel Leaders and a Herald for the Transformational Travel Council (TTC).
+She is the chair of the Canadian chapter of the Society of American Travel Writers (SATW), board member for the Cultural Heritage Economic Alliance (CHEA) in support of Black and Brown businesses, a member of Women's Travel Leaders and a Herald for the Transformational Travel Council (TTC).
 Sometimes she sleeps.
 A bit.

 0 Comments